-I know that Christmas hasn’t passed yet but, before you know it… you’ll be watching the ball drop in the middle of Time Square (hopefully on your warm couch), reflecting on how quickly 2018 swooped by.
+I know that Christmas hasn’t passed yet but, before you know it… you’ll be watching the ball drop in the middle of Time Square (hopefully on your warm couch), reflecting on how quickly the year swooped by.
 Now is the time to jumpstart the New Year with healthy habits that are bound to get your year off to a positive start.
-But before you start making plans for 2019, remember that there’s no better time than the present.
-Ultimately, adopting healthy habits in the New Year means that you have to start making changes today.
+But before you start making plans for the New Year, remember that there’s no better time than the present.
+Ultimately, having a desire to start healthy habits in the New Year means that you have to start making those changes today.

 Wherever you are.